coglinev3/ansible-development/docs/index.md

-# A Vagrant / VirtualBox development environment for Ansible
+# A Multi-VM Vagrant environment for Developing and Testing Ansible Roles

-This is a multi node [Vagrant](https://www.vagrantup.com/ "Vagrant")/[VirtualBox](https://www.virtualbox.org/ "VirtualBox") environment which represents a real life [Ansible](http://docs.ansible.com/ansible/ "Ansible") scenario with one Ansible management node and different Linux OS nodes (Ansible clients):
+This is a multi node [Vagrant](https://www.vagrantup.com/ "Vagrant") environment which represents a real life [Ansible](http://docs.ansible.com/ansible/ "Ansible") scenario with one Ansible management node and different Linux OS nodes (Ansible clients):